demisto/content/Packs/CarbonBlackEnterpriseEDR/Integrations/CarbonBlackEnterpriseEDR/README.md

 ## Troubleshooting

-Note, If the API returns duplicates, we will drop them, causing the total number of alerts fetched to potentially be fewer than the set limit.
+Note: If the API returns duplicates, the duplicates will be dropped, causing the total number of alerts fetched to potentially be fewer than the set limit.
+Moreover, if all of the alerts returned are duplicates, they will all be dropped, causing no alerts to be returned.
+In such cases, increase the limit.